 If you think you may have an alcohol problem, it’s a good indication that you do.
-Other common signs of alcohol addiction include:
+Other common signs of alcoholism include:

 Maybe you consider yourself a high-functioning alcoholic.
 You should still consider addiction treatment.
 The long-term effects of alcohol abuse can wreak havoc on your physical and mental health.